Agent^2 RL-Bench: Can LLM Agents Engineer Agentic RL Post-Training?: Detailed Trace Walkthroughs

 \begin{promptbox}[SFT v1 Training Format]

 \end{promptbox}

 Training used 4 epochs, lr=$2 \times 10^{-5}$, batch size 2, gradient accumulation 4.
-The model learned to generate output, but scored only 2.44\% because the evaluator could not parse most responses---the training prompt format did not match the evaluation prompt format.
+The model learned to generate output, but the submitted checkpoint scored only 2.44\% because the evaluator could not parse most responses, since the training prompt format did not match the evaluation prompt format.

 \paragraph{Step 2: SFT v3 with prompt alignment (Sub \#5, 43.9\%).} The agent diagnosed the format mismatch and aligned the training prompt to match the evaluation prompt exactly: